hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 * Take a backup of rings before any operation.

-##Removing disks from ring
+##Removing disks from ring {#removing-disk}

 Perform the following steps to remove disks from ring:

-1. Login to Undercloud
+1. Log in to Undercloud.

-		#ssh heat-admin@<Undercloud IP address>
+		# ssh heat-admin@<Undercloud IP address>
-		#sudo -i
+		# sudo -i

-2. Change the directory to ring builder
+2. Change the directory to ring builder.

-		#cd /root/ring-building
+		# cd /root/ring-building

-3. List the file in the directory
+3. List the file in the directory.

-		#ls
+		# ls
 	The file with the name `object-1.builder` will be listed in the list.

-4. List the disks in the current `object-1.builder` file
+4. List the disks in the current `object-1.builder` file.

-		#ringos view-ring -f /root/ring-building/object-1.builder
+		# ringos view-ring -f /root/ring-building/object-1.builder

 5. Identify the node that need to be removed from the list.